Sahil74/Credit_card_fraud_detection/README.md

 - Train the model and evaluate its performance on the test set.
 - Predict fraudulent transactions and evaluate the model using classification metrics and confusion matrix.

+## Key Features and Importance of Columns
+- In this project, time-related columns such as year, month, day, hour, minute, and second are crucial for capturing the temporal patterns in transaction data.
+Analyzing when transactions occur can reveal unusual activity, such as transactions made at odd hours or during unusual times of the year, which may indicate fraudulent behavior.
+- Additionally, spending categories like entertainment, food_dining, gas_transport, and travel are important as they reflect the user's typical spending habits.
+Sudden spikes or unusual patterns in these categories could signal fraudulent activity, making these columns essential for the model's ability to identify anomalies.

+## Model Performance
+- The algorithm, implemented using a neural network model, demonstrated exceptional performance in detecting fraudulent transactions.
+With an accuracy of 99%, the model showed a high level of precision and recall across both classes—fraudulent and legitimate transactions.
+The confusion matrix revealed minimal false positives and false negatives, indicating that the model accurately distinguishes between legitimate and fraudulent activity.
+This high accuracy and reliability make the model a powerful tool for fraud detection, capable of significantly reducing the risk of undetected fraudulent transactions.